-Some multi-week schedule views do not have an AutoFill button.

 -Your main manager may not have set your permissions to allow you to AutoFill.

 WhenToWork’s AutoFill feature was developed by a team of math Ph.D.s and is the most advanced scheduling engine in the industry.
 Not only can the work assignments be made automatically – ensuring that no employee is assigned during their granted Time Off, Cannot Work hours, or in conflict with the maximums set, but it can also use employee “prefer and dislike times” and “Position Preferences” (skills) to optimize each weekly schedule so that it is the best possible schedule for all employees.
 And all of this is done in a matter of seconds with one click!
-You can AutoFill based on:
+You can AutoFill any unpublished schedule of shifts based on:

 You can set each employee’s daily and weekly maximums for AutoFill.
 The system defaults to 40 hours/7 days per week and 1 shift/14 hours per day.

 To change the AutoFill maximum hours/shifts/days to be the same for a number of employees:

 From any page: